What Is A Bipolar Narcissist?

 • Impulsive decision-making, such as risky spending or sexual behaviors

-Symptoms of a depressive period may include:
+Symptoms of a depressive period in bipolar disorder and narcissistic personality disorder

 • Noticeably depressed mood; feelings of sadness, hopelessness, or excessive crying